Mission

 Steering Committee

 The mission of the steering committee is to oversee the efforts of the working group to ensure transparent, diverse, and inclusive engagement in the campus dialogue around AI.
-We are actively working to include members from the Faculty Senate, undergraduate and graduate students and staff.
+The committee is comprised of representatives from the Office of the Provost, RII, the Faculty Senate, and the Staff Council.
+We are actively working to include undergraduate and graduate students.

 Greg Heileman, Vice Provost, Undergraduate Education